nailbuster/QControl/README.md

 # Q-Control
 Q-Control DIY BBQ Smoker Controller with iOT Cloud Functions

 This project is a free/open-source DIY project that allows you control of your BBQ charcoal smoker using a fan and/or servo damper.
+This is a NEW!!! project for 2017....feel free to help test/update/improve the project.
+My website:  http://bbq.nailbuster.com

 Q-Control was designed to be used on many different types of AVRs.
 It is using the Arduino IDE/Core so should work on many different AVRs moving forward.
 I've compiled (but not completly tested) on atmega328, MEGA2560, stm32 (maple mini), esp8266....